 I haven’t wrote anything in 2 months and I don’t particularly give a fuck

-To catch everyone up, after nearly 100 days on the road, a complete circle of the globe, thousands upon thousands of kilometers… Err I mean miles (now that I’m back into this god damn country that insists to continue using imperial measurements, yes, I’m rolling my eyes) flown, driven, biked, hiked, floated and boated, and some unforgettable as well as hilarious taxi rides, countless meetings of some of the most amazing people on Earth that I’ll never forget- both of course among locals and other travelers, about 15 stitches in my leg, a wrecked motorbike, many lost possessions, a new-found hatred for mutton and a new love for kickin it with goats, weird scars and weirder tan lines, ….I’m back in Alaska.
+To catch everyone up, after nearly 100 days on the road, a complete circle of the globe, thousands upon thousands of kilometers flown, driven, biked, hiked, floated and boated, and some unforgettable as well as hilarious taxi rides, countless meetings of some of the most amazing people on Earth that I’ll never forget- both of course among locals and other travelers, about 15 stitches in my leg, a wrecked motorbike, many lost possessions, a new-found dislike of mutton and a new love for kicking it with goats, weird scars and weirder tan lines, ….I’m back in Alaska.

 Ha!
 Brief?
 Yeah right